sakchham0/pace/README.md

 # pacman
-#Created using JavaScript , HTML AND CSS.
+#Created using JavaScript , HTML and CSS.